pixlie/dwata/README.md

 ## Living with emails, calendars, files, Slack, LinkedIn...?

-Getting everything in one place, searching across all emails/documents, keeping track of new updates to emails/documents can take up a lot of our daily time.
+Getting everything in one place, searching across all emails/documents, keeping track of new updates, delegating information... can take up a lot of our daily time.

-Sometimes we are on top of our digital footprint, while at other times they seem to be a burden.
-If you relate to questions like:
+Some days we are on top of our digital footprint, while on other days they seem to drag us down.
+If you relate to these:

 - Do you keep multiple open browser tabs for your digital life?
-- Do you struggle to search across all private data in one app?
+- Do you struggle to search across all private data in one place?
 - Do you travel often and need offline access to your data?
 - Do you share multiple inboxes with partner or colleagues?
 - Would you like some help in organising emails, files - like auto labelling folders?